What Buyers Look For When Buying A Business?

 1.)
 Buyers always want to know how long the business has been in operation.

-A business with a long track record means there are good reasons for that business to be operating.
-It will be well known in the area, and people will be used patronizing the business or using its services.
+A business with a long track record means there are good reasons for that business to be operating successfully.
+It will be well known in the area, and people will be used to patronizing the business or using its services.
 The longer it has been operation, generally, the better the business.
 It has proven its worth in the market.
 This is one of the things what buyers look for when buying a business.

 2.)
 How long the present owner has owned the business?

 The longer the present owner has been in business, the more likely he or she has been successful.
 People donâ€™t stay in business if they are not making money.

 3.)
 Buyers always want to know why you are selling your business.